JCoreMS/HostPoolDeployment/README.md

 Eventually there will be an update to provide an option for the following:

-A. Shutdown Management VM
-B. Remove/ Delete Management VM
+A. Remove/ Delete Management VM
-C. Additional Storage Scenarios (i.e. Entra ID Joined and Hybrid Joined)
+B. Support for Entra ID Domain Services

 **Deploy Zero Trust Storage**